What are biologics?

-In skin conditions some parts of the body’s immune system can cause skin conditions by overreacting or working without need.
+Parts of the body’s immune system can cause skin conditions in some people sometimes by overreacting or working without need.
 Biologics work by stopping, or switching off, a small part of the immune system.
 Biologics do this by acting like substances naturally made in the body by the immune system.
 Sometimes biologics are referred to as targeted immunosuppressants.

 What are biosimilars?

 Biosimilars can be thought of as copies of Biologics.
 Making biologics is complex, and it is difficult to make exact copies.
 Research so far has shown that biosimilars work as well as biologics.
 Biosimilars have been used in Europe since 2006.

 What skin conditions are treated with biologics or biosimilars?

 The skin conditions treated by biologics and biosimilars may include: